chrisgundling/UdacitySDC-Challenge2/README.md

 If you make it through that process, then you are at least half way there!

 ## Exploration
 Each image and steering angle is associated with a certain timestamp.
 I copied dolaameng’s approach, which was to average the steering angles within each timestamp.
 The datasets were also somewhat cleaned by Udacity (stoplights and lane changes removed) so the timestamps were not continuous.
-Considering this, I wrote a script (data_explore.py) that plotted all of the steering angles for each consecutive series of timestamps.
+I wrote a script (data_explore.py) that plotted all of the steering angles for each consecutive series of timestamps, so that I could further clean/select my training data.
 ![alt tag](https://github.com/chrisgundling/UdacitySDC-Challenge2/blob/master/Steering1.png)

 # Data Processing and Augmentation